 - When a victim is intentionally killed (this is separate from a murder or manslaughter criminal charge)

 - Neglect or abuse on the part of a nursing home that results in decedent’s death

 - Automobile, bus, train, airplane or other common carrier accident that results in a fatality as the result of negligence

 - Occupational exposure to hazardous conditions or substances (exposure to asbestos, etc), though these may need to be resolved through Workers Compensation claims

 Our lawyers who practice in the personal injury area also are well-versed in litigating or otherwise resolving wrongful death claims, and have significant experience in not only resolving the dispute, but in getting the Probate Court’s approval of any settlement or distribution.
-Whether you reside in Columbus, or in Lancaster, we have you covered.
+Whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page

 The First step:

 Before calling, it is important that you gather as much evidence as you can.
 This may include medical bills, notes that you took regarding your loved one’s medical condition and treatment, police reports, emails discussing concern over an unsafe working condition, pictures of commercial products showing unsafe conditions, and many more.
 Even if you think a detail may not be significant, we ask that you gather it for our attorneys to review.
 Based on experience and an understanding of the law, we may be able to use evidence that you regard as “junk.”